splunk/public-o11y-docs/admin/authentication/authentication-tokens/org-tokens.rst

 Token expiry
 ================

 You can view the expiration dates of your tokens through the access token page.
 To view this page, select :guilabel:`Settings` and select :guilabel:`Access tokens`.
 By default, access tokens expire 18 years after the creation date.
-You can rotate a token before it expires.
-For details, see :ref:`access-token-rotate`.
+You can rotate a token before it expires, or you can change the default expiration date during token creation.
+For details, see :ref:`access-token-rotate` and :ref:`create-access-token-date`.

 By default, every organization admin receives an email 30 days before a token in their org expires.
 The email includes a link to Splunk Observability Cloud that displays a list of expiring tokens.
 To change the expiration reminder date, see :ref:`create-access-token-date`.